elixir-lang/elixir/docs/2_diving_in.md

     iex> setelem { :a, :b, :c }, 1, :d
     {:d,:b,:c}

-> If you are an Erlang developer, you will notice that we used the `elem` and `setelem` functions instead of Erlang's `element` and `setelement`.
+> Note: If you are an Erlang developer, you will notice that we used the `elem` and `setelem` functions instead of Erlang's `element` and `setelement`.
 The reason for this choice is that Elixir attempts to normalize Erlang API's to always receive the `subject` of the function as the first argument.

-Since updating a tuple is expensive, when we want to iterate, add or remove elements, we usually use lists.
+Since updating a tuple is expensive, when we want to iterate, add or remove elements, we use lists.
 Since lists are linked, it means accessing the first element of the list is very cheap, however, accessing the n-th element will require the algorithm to pass to n-1 nodes before reaching the n-th.
-For this reason, Elixir allows you to easily retrieve the first element of the list (called head):
+We can access the `head` of the list as follow:

-    iex> [h | t] = [1,2,3]
+    iex> [head | tail] = [1,2,3]
     [1,2,3]
-    iex> h
+    iex> head
     1
-    iex> t
+    iex> tail
     [2,3]
-    iex> [h | t]
+    iex> [head | tail]
     [1,2,3]
-    iex> length [h | t]
+    iex> length [head | tail]
-    2
+    3

-In the example above, we have assigned the head of the list to `h` and the tail of the list to `t`.
-The [`Enum` module](https://github.com/josevalim/elixir/blob/master/lib/enum.ex) provides several helpers to manipulate lists (and other enumerables in general that we will discuss later) while the [List module](https://github.com/josevalim/elixir/blob/master/lib/list.ex) provides several helpers specific to lists:
+In the example above, we have assigned the head of the list to the variable `head` and the tail of the list to the variable `tail`.
+The [`Enum` module](https://github.com/josevalim/elixir/blob/master/lib/enum.ex) provides several helpers to manipulate lists (and other enumerables in general) while the [List module](https://github.com/josevalim/elixir/blob/master/lib/list.ex) provides several helpers specific to lists:

     iex> Enum.map [1,2,3], fn(x) -> x * 2 end
     [4,5,6]